MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/how-to-basic-controls/index.md

 * **Button** - Use this control to add a button and associate an action to it.
 The **Button** control has the folllowing properties:
     * Text Value
-    * Style (Alignment, Text Color, Background color, Font weight) Assign an action to this button **On click Navigate to** another page by selecting the page name or click **+** to add a new page.
+    * Style (Alignment, Text Color, Background color, Font weight) You can assign an action to this button from the **Actions** tab.
+Select **On click Navigate to** button to navigate to another page by selecting the page name or click **+** to add a new page.
 * **Image** - Use this control to add an image.
 Specify the image source as Local image or Provide URL.
 You can also upload an image and add it to the app source.
-Assign an action to this image On click Navigate to another page by selecting the page name or click **+** to add a new page.
+    You can assign an action to this image from the **Actions** tab.
+Select **On click Navigate to** button to navigate to another page by selecting the page name or click **+** to add a new page.
 * **Label** - Use this control to add a label.
 You can change the **Text Value**, **Style** (Alignment, Text Color, Font weight).
 No actions available for this control.

 To add the basic controls to your project in design mode: